 Hi Aunt Vadge,

-I have been currently seeing a guy and five days ago, he fingered me, and it was okay after that, but two days later I got my period and got cramps.
-It’s been bleeding since then.
+I’ve been seeing a guy, and five days ago he fingered me.
+It was okay after that, but two days later I got my period with cramps, and it’s been bleeding since.
 I should mention I got my period twice this month.
-The first time, the flow was light but I had severe cramps and pain like I had a cyst in my ovaries.
-The second time was fewer cramps, but heavy flow.
-My concern is, did he cause this?
-Or was it hormones in my system?
+The first time the flow was light but I had severe cramps, like an ovarian cyst.
+The second time was fewer cramps but heavy flow.
+Did he cause this, or is it my hormones?

 Sincerely,